 With its impressive railway station of Liège-Guillemins, a modern architectural delight labelled as a ‘ticket to tomorrow’, the city of Liege is now regarded as one of the biggest train hubs in Europe.
 Modern high-speed trains pass through Liege regularly connecting Liège to the capital of Brussels in one hour.
 From Liege its possible to reach Paris in 2h15 and be in Frankfurt in less than 3hours.

-With a rich cultural heritage Liège’s stands on the Meuse (Maas) river and was a Prince-Bishopric for more than eight centuries.
-An important political centre in Medieval Europe this was the birthplace of the Emperor Charlemagne and the writer Georges Simenon.
+With a rich cultural heritage, Liège’s stands on the Meuse (Maas) River and was a Prince-Bishopric for more than eight centuries.
+An important political centre in Medieval Europe this was the birthplace of Emperor Charlemagne and the writer Georges Simenon.

 The cultural centre of Wallonia, with an intense artistic life as well as an important architectural heritage, is also a religious one with eight Roman Catholic collegiate churches or cathedrals built here of which seven remain.
 These collegiate educational foundations, as we will soon find out, had a central role in the development of football in the city.

-With Brussels the centre of commerce, business and government based around the architectural ancient trading centre point of the ‘Grand Place’, Liege has been labelled an industrial city despite a rich architectural heritage.
-It is a place that became more known for its mines, factories and chimneys with the home of the main football team the Stade de Sclessin a fitting backdrop to such symbols of hardwork.
+With Brussels, the centre of commerce, business and government based on the architectural ancient trading centre point of the ‘Grand Place’, Liege has been labelled an industrial city despite a rich architectural heritage.
+It is a place that became more known for its mines, factories and chimneys with the home of the main football team the Stade de Sclessin a fitting backdrop to such symbols of hard work.

 But while many football teams grew out of work canteen discussions and industrial sports societies Les Rouches (The Reds) Standard de Liege are is no industrial factory team.
-Instead the club has roots in the the collegiate system mentioned earlier, being formed in 1898 by the pupils of Collège Saint-Servais.
+Instead, the club has roots in the collegiate system mentioned earlier, being formed in 1898 by the pupils of Collège Saint-Servais.